-Sets out our expectations for learning behaviour in the classroom.
+The Nova Nine: Conduct in Lessons sets out our expectations for learning behaviour in the classroom.
 If a pupil breaks one of these rules, they will receive a warning.
 Students are given one warning during a lesson and their name will be written on the board so that they know they have been warned.
-The second time the student is spoken to, the student will be removed from the lesson and placed in isolation until 5.00pm.
-Parents will be contacted by a member of staff to inform them if their child is placed in isolation.
+The second time the student is spoken to, the student will be removed from the lesson and placed in Reflection.
+The student will remain in Reflection until 15:45 (Monday/Friday) and 16:40 (Tuesday/Wednesday/Thursday).
+Parents will be contacted by a member of staff to inform them if their child is placed in Reflection.